zio/zio-http/docs/website/docs/v1.x/dsl/middleware.md

 ### Middleware that does nothing

-returns the same `Http` as input without doing any modification
+To return the input `Http` as the output without doing any modification

 ```scala
 val middleware: Middleware[Any, Nothing, Nothing, Any, Any, Nothing] = Middleware.identity